xchjason/CovidPopulationModel/README.md

   - The provided example finishes in about 5-10 minutes
    - After finishing, a diagnostic plot of the forecasted daily hospital admissions over time (as well as other quantities) is displayed
    - Check the InfluxCountsByCompartment sheet in Google Sheet to inspect detailed values produced by the forecast and displayed in the plot

+To check out the live demonstration of how to use the model, click [here](https://tufts.zoom.us/rec/share/ML_Lrut3BxHqDcE5dTWMe16hYtQC_82c3f2uvUWRcXT_LGOdmhlDlJTAwF9AMb-.5u4RwunOERbZTuLt?startTime=1635196884000).

 ## Detailed Guide to Google Sheet
 - Setting.
 User enters necessary information in the yellow cells.
 The grey cells are determined by yellow cells.
 The yellow cells are listed below: